 The Broad Institute

-is hamstrung by the lack of open access genomic datasets appropriate for reproducing biologically meaningful analyses at scale (as opposed to plumbing testing, ie « will it run? » for which we have data in spades).
-The solution involves
+by the lack of open access genomic datasets appropriate for reproducing biologically meaningful analyses at scale (as opposed to plumbing testing, ie « will it run? » for which we have data in spades).
+The solution involves generating

-generating custom synthetic datasets, but current tools to do so are complex and require a lot of computational work that ends up being redundant when applied to multiple studies.
-This project will build on existing tools to provide community
+custom synthetic datasets, but current tools to do so are complex and require a lot of computational work that ends up being redundant when applied to multiple studies.
+This project will build on existing tools to provide community resources and streamlined

 FAIR Beyond Data – Applications as FAIR